QuentinRa/blog.quentinra.dev/programming-languages/web/html/index.md

 <span>xxx</span>
 </div></div>

-➡️ You can write multilines texts.
+➡️ You can write multiline texts.
 Note that two or more spaces are merged into one.
-The indentations/... are NOT kept.
+Indentations are NOT kept either.

 ➡️ You can use `&code;` to encode some characters like: `&nbsp;` (space) `&#244;` (ô) `&#224;` (à) `&lt;` (<) `&gt;` (>)...